hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/0100-introduction.md

 # ECL

-ECL - Enterprise Control Language is designed to handle and manipulate immense datasets which makes it a prefect language to solve big data problems.
+ECL - Enterprise Control Language is designed to handle and manipulate immense datasets which make it a prefect language to solve big data problems.
 ECL can be used for both ETL (Extract, Transform, and Load) and querying data.
-ECL is a declarative language which allows processing big data without the need of programmer being involved with details and in-depth of imperative decisions.
+ECL is a declarative language which allows processing big data without the need of a programmer being involved with details and in-depth imperative decisions.

 ## ECL vs SQL

 ECL and SQL can both be used to query a relational database.
-Following tables displays similar features between ECL and SQL.
+Following is a table displaying similar features between ECL and SQL.

 | SQL                                                                                                             | ECL                                                                                                              |
 | --------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |